All Episodes

 Elections have consequences.

-Hell's bells, folks.
+Hell's bills, folks.

-And I shared with you information about how the drive-bys were wringing their hands over whether or not they ought to even be adversarial with Obama, because they just find it impossible to do.
+It was before we left on vacation that I shared with you information about how the drive-bys were wringing their hands over whether or not they ought to even be adversarial with Obama because they just find it impossible to do.

 I'll make this prediction to you.

-Mr. President, forgive me, but Mr. President, I know that this is I really don't want to ask this, but it is what it is.
+Mr. President, forgive me, but Mr. President, I know that this is, I really don't want to ask this, but it is what it is.

 They are the drive-by media.

-House Speaker Nancy Pelosi plans to rewrite house rules today to ensure that the Republican minority is unable to have any influence on legislation.
+House Speaker Nancy Pelosi plans to rewrite House rules today to ensure that the Republican minority is unable to have any influence on legislation.

-Her polos her proposals are draconian.
+Her proposals are draconian.

 These rules may be voted on today.